 - Learn what keywords people search for when looking for what you do and look to use those in your domain names.

-- At less than $10 a pop per year for most domain names, allow yourself to buy more than 1.
+- At less than $20 a pop per year for most domain names, allow yourself to buy more than 1.

-- Choose domain names that are memorable.
+- Choose memorable domain names.

 - Choose domain names that make it easier to find you online.

 - Use specific domain names for specific promotions or ad campaigns.